Recreating the Country blog

 1. Slowing the progress of a fire by reducing wind velocities.

 A fire may be stopped by a plantation or it will move at a slower speed if it spreads to the wind protected side.
 If wind velocities are 50% reduced then the fire will be moving at half its former speed within the wind protected zone of the plantation.
-This protected zone is generally 20 x height, so a 20 meter tall plantation will reduce wind velocities and slow the progress of a fire over a 400 meter zone from the plantation edge.
+This protected zone/distance from a plantation is generally 20 x its height.
+So a 20 meter tall plantation will reduce wind velocities and slow the progress of a fire over a 400 meter wide zone from the plantation edge.

 A note on design of windbreaks near a house or sheds: